InternetOfPeers/hedera-hbar-exchange-rate-oracle-analysis/README.md

 ## Update the data

-The interactive chart is a static HMTL page.
+The interactive chart is a static HTML page.
 It contains a static compressed version of the CSV data, but you can paste new data and refresh the visualization.
 Data is managed and displayed in UTC format.

 The external references are the [chart.js](https://www.chartjs.org/) library and related plugins, plus the [pako](https://github.com/nodeca/pako) library for decompression.
 Compression is made via bash scripts during the data update process.